 Section 21 eviction notices will be abolished.

-This mean landlords will no longer be able to evict tenants without a specific, legally valid reason.
+This means landlords will no longer be able to evict tenants without a specific, legally valid reason.
 This will provide greater security for tenants and allow them to challenge poor practice and unfair rent increases without fear of eviction.

 End to fixed-term tenancies